 - 1. All general areas within the district boundaries.
 No areas, even those with a high number of non-contributing resources, should be neglected. - 2.
-Streetscapes - 3.
+Streetscapes and prominent intersections - 3.
 Significant or character-defining views, especially those that are described in the narrative text - 4.
 Primary or pivotal resources (buildings, sites, structures, objects, designed landscapes, etc.) - 5.
 Examples of architectural styles both high style and vernacular and building forms represented in the district - 6.
 Examples of atypical architectural styles and building forms - 7.
 Examples of non-contributing resources - 8.
-Significant topographical and landscape features that contribute to the character (as opposed to significance) of the district, especially if these are historic features and described in the narrative text

-- 9. Aerial (drone or otherwise) or oblique views are welcome, as available, but are not required - 10.
-Other character-defining, atypical, or unusual features, especially if described in the narrative text
+Significant topographical and landscape features that contribute to the character (in addition to significance) of the district, especially if these are historic features and described in the narrative text - 9.
+Aerial (drone or otherwise) or oblique views are welcome, as available, but are not required - 10.
+Other character-defining, atypical, or unusual features, especially if described in the narrative text or if those features contribute to the significance of the property

-Landscapes
+Landscapes and Sites